use-ink/ink-playground/compiler/README.md

 This Docker image is based on: https://github.com/paritytech/scripts/blob/master/dockerfiles/ink-ci-linux/Dockerfile

-It is modified in a way such that it provides a prebuild ink!
+It is modified in a way such that it provides a pre-build ink!
 Smart Contract in order to minimize build time for standard ink contracts without extra dependencies.

 ## Usage